aminrj/aminrj/README.md

 Here are some ideas to get you started:
 -->
-- 👯 I’m looking to collaborate on amazing Open Source Projects
+- 👯 I’m looking to collaborate on amazing Open Source Projects, contact me if you are looking for contributions on any
+- 🔭 I’m currently working on a lots of cool stuff
+- 🌱 I’m currently learning many things
 - 💬 Ask me about anything [here](https://github.com/aminrj/aminrj/issues)
+- :mortar_board: oh, btw, I am a PhD in computer science :smile:
 <!--
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 🤔 I’m looking for help with
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...